-More than 3 years ago, I delivered a session at Virtual Scottish Summit 2021 about Power Automation: Best Practices, Tips and Tricks, where I did a reflection to your existing Power Automation flows and went through a list of must-have best practices, tips, and tricks that will allow you to build more reliable and effective flows.
+More than three years ago, I delivered a session at Virtual Scottish Summit 2021 focused on Power Automate: Best Practices, Tips, and Tricks.
+During that session, I encouraged attendees to reflect on their existing Power Automate flows.
+In addition, I walked through a set of must‑have best practices, practical tips, and useful tricks.
+Ultimately, these recommendations help you build more reliable, maintainable, and effective automation flows.

-For sure, I need to update my Power Automate slides and session, especially because we now have a new Flow design, and on a visual level, many things are different; of course, there are new features.
-Don’t get me wrong, but… I’m amazed and happy to see that after 3 years, all those best practices, tips and tricks are still essential and very useful:
+For sure, I need to update my Power Automate slides and session, especially since we now have a new Flow design and, at a visual level, many things are different.
+Of course, there are new features.
+Don’t get me wrong, but… I’m amazed and happy to see that after 3 years, all those best practices, tips, and tricks are still essential and very useful:

 - Power Automate flow naming convention: Use descriptive names.
 They improve readability.